schoolofdevops/zero-to-chef/chapters/11_search.md

 ## Replacing myhaproxy recipe

 - Instead of adding the additional web servers manually to the list of haproxy, we can use search inside recipe to perform that.
-- Now we can change the `myapp/cookbooks/myhaproxy/recipes/default.rb` as follows
+- Now we can change the default recipe as follows
+- Path: _myapp/cookbooks/myhaproxy/recipes/default.rb_

 ```ruby
 all_web_nodes = search("node", "role:app")